German Studies

 Prerequisite(s): GERM 263

 Description: Continuation of GERM 263.
 Development of interactional competence in German (sociolinguistic and socio cultural knowledge) to communicate and interact with speakers of German.
 The course is based on a student-centered, critical-thinking approach to language analysis/acquisition.
-Mutually Exclusive: Credit cannot be earned for GERM 264 and GERM 202.
+Mutually Exclusive: Cannot register for GERM 264 if student has credit for GERM 202.

 GERM 280 - HISTORY OF CINEMA AND MEDIA I: INVENTION TO 1945